|Weight||82kg (12st 12lb)|

 After going on to the Western Province Institute in Stellenbosch, he appeared for Western Province U19 and was a regular member of the University of Cape Town team.

 No stranger to the UK, he figured in the 2008 IRB U20 World Cup in Wales and also came to England on an exchange and played for Millfield in Somerset.
 His initial games were at the age of eight for Wynberg Boys and he says that his most memorable rugby experience was winning his first England Sevens cap.
-He has appeared in all seven tournaments for his country this year including the RWC in Moscow in June and the Gold Coast event in October.
+He appeared in all ten tournaments for his country last year including the RWC in Moscow in June, the Gold Coast event in October and the one in Dubai the following month.

 Mat adds: “I’ve moved around the backs.
 I started playing as a centre and slowly worked my way out to the wing.”
 Jason Robinson and Christian Cullen are the players he most admires and his favourite ground is Newlands in his native Cape Town.
 His hobbies are water sports and figure skating.